Secondary CMB temperature anisotropies from magnetic reheating: Temperature anisotropy induced by PMFs

 where $z_{\nu}$ is the redshift at the neutrino decoupling epoch.
-We actually wrote Eq.~(\ref{eq:passive mode}) by ignoring the time dependence of the short wavelength magnetic fields and then we inserted $C_{\Theta_B}(k_{1},k_{2}) $ into Eq.~(\ref{eq:passive mode:P}).
-Therefore, we underestimate the contribution of the passive modes but justify this prescription because the relevant scales are covered by the magnetic reheating as we will show in Fig.~\ref{fig: C k}.
+Note that \citet{2010PhRvD..81d3517S} dropped time dependence of $\Pi_B$ when they derived Eq.~(\ref{eq:passive mode}) by integrating the Einstein equation, and they evaluated $\Pi_B$ at neutrino decoupling.
+This simplification makes us underestimate the contribution of the passive modes, but we justify this prescription because the relevant scales are covered by magnetic reheating as we will show in Fig.~\ref{fig: C k}.